-A few days after the initial set up, my Son was playing underneath the photo wall and bashed into it, as these boisterous male Toddlers do, right?
-Immediately after impact, the wall shook and I thought some of the frames were going to tumble down onto my Sons head.
+A few days after the initial setup, my son played underneath the photo wall and bashed into it, as these boisterous male toddlers do, right?
+Immediately after impact, the wall shook, and I thought some of the frames were going to tumble down onto my son’s head.
 They didn’t…but they could have!

-Pens, pencils, needles…sharp objects are commonplace in most homes, but it is only when you have a Toddler to control that you realize just how dangerous these objects can be!
+Pens, pencils, needles…sharp objects are commonplace in most homes, but only when you have a toddler to control that you realize just how dangerous these objects can be!

 Remove all sharp objects and place them high enough so they cannot be reached by Toddler’s hands.

-If you want to Toddler-proof your home then somewhere near the top of the list should be moving all cleaning equipment, especially the Bleach!
-Each year, 25,000 Children attended hospital after ingesting poison.
+If you want to toddler-proof your home, somewhere near the top of the list should be moving all cleaning equipment, especially the Bleach!
+Each year, 25,000 Children attended the hospital after ingesting poison.

-I simply moved everything to a storage unit at head height (that’s my head, not my Sons).
+I moved everything to a storage unit at head height (that’s my head, not my son’s).
 I do not want him to reach them, and now he cannot.

-It is second only to cleaning equipment, there is also another liquid that you do not want your Toddler drinking.
-Mostly because it will make them poorly, but also because you do not want them to drink YOUR alcohol, right?
+It is second only to cleaning equipment.
+There is also another liquid that you do not want your toddler drinking.
+It will mostly make them poorly and because you do not want them to drink YOUR alcohol.

 8,000 Children are injured each year as the result of a fall in the home.

-Bed falls are very common with Toddlers because they literally DO NOT stop moving when they are asleep.
+Bed falls are widespread with toddlers because they literally DO NOT stop moving when they are asleep.
 You would have thought they would have burnt all of their energy running around all day, right?

-When we are visiting friends I usually have one pass through each of the rooms my Son is likely to play in, removing various objects that he will hurt himself on.
-It is even more of a challenge when we visit friends who do not have Children!
+When we visit friends, I usually have one pass through each of the rooms my son is likely to play in, removing various objects that he will hurt himself on.
+It is even more of a challenge when we visit friends who do not have children!

 Good luck, and stay safe!